kevinychen/project-euler/README.md

 To maintain consist style in Eclipse, import the `formatter.xml` file in the root directory of this repository.
 Under project-specific preferences, select "Java Code Style" -> "Formatter", and import the `formatter.xml` profile.

-Encrypt all solution files before committing by adding the corresponding answers to `solutions.txt` and then running:
+Encrypt all solution files before committing by running:

     $ ./gradlew encrypt